Methods to Select Soft Diffraction Dissociation at the LHC: Acknowledgements

 \section{Acknowledgements}

 Valuable discussions with Hannes Jung are thankfully acknowledged.
-One of us Sercan Sen would like to thank to University College London HEP group members for their kind hospitality.
-This work was supported by the Marie Curie Research Training Network ``MCnet'' (contract number MRTN-CT-2006-035606).
+One of us S. Sen would like to thank to University College London HEP group members for their kind hospitality.
+This work was supported by the Marie Curie Research Training Network ``MCnet'' (contract number MRTN-CT-2006-035606), and by Hacettepe University, Scientific Research Projects Program through the Project: FBB-2015-6678.